How do I make the final arrangements?

 What happens to my pet while waiting for cremation?

 We always try to cremate your pet on the day we receive them, however sometimes this may not be possible.
-In this case we will keep your pet in either our chiller, or in our freezer, whichever is most appropriate.
+If this is the case, we will lay your pet on a soft blanket in our large chiller to rest overnight, before we cremate them the following day.